Bubb13/EEex-Docs/source/Introduction/index.rst

 .. note:: EEex is currently in alpha, and as such it is highly unstable.
 All immediate crashes are believed to be fixed, though you still risk a crash at any time.
 Use with care.

-.. warning:: **EEex will not work if the alternate renderer is enabled**.
-Turning on the alternate renderer in the Enhanced Edition games somehow lowers Lua's ability to precisely represent large numbers.
-This, in turn, causes all EEex calculations that involve high memory addresses to return the wrong answer, resulting in undefined behaviour that eventually leads to a crash.
-See `this <https://forums.beamdog.com/discussion/comment/1050505/#Comment_1050505>`_ forum post for details

 **I'm a modder, how do I use EEex?**

 EEex makes changes to many different parts of the engine.
 Accessing and making use of new opcodes, actions, triggers, and objects is as simple as installing EEex.